manorrock/azure-examples/appservice/tomcat-app-insights/README.md

 ## Set the application environment variable

-The second step is to set the application environment variable using the command line below:
+The next step is to set the application environment variable using the command line below:

 ```shell